MachXNU/NixOS-config-files/README.md

 ![Screenshot](./screenshots/screenshot-1.png)

-This repo presents my NixOS configuration files from 3 hosts:
+This repo presents my NixOS configuration files from 4 hosts:
 - a desktop (AMD CPU and iGPU, Nvidia eGPU)
-- a laptop (Intel CPU and iGPU, Nvidia eGPU)
+- 2 laptops (Intel CPU and iGPU, Nvidia eGPU)
 - a headless VM (emulated on macOS via UTM)

 I am planning to add support for configuring a Mac with `nix-darwin` soon.